Michael Harris II Preview, Player Props: Braves vs. Giants

 Michael Harris II At The Plate

-- Among qualifying hitters in MLB, his batting average ranks 15th, his on-base percentage ranks 57th, and he is 55th in the league in slugging.
+- Among the qualifying hitters in MLB, he ranks 18th in batting average, 72nd in on-base percentage, and 62nd in slugging.

-- He has homered in 9.0% of his games this season, and 2.9% of his trips to the dish.
+- In 8.7% of his games this year, he has hit a long ball, and 2.8% of his trips to the plate.

-- Harris II has driven home a run in 25 games this year (25.0%), including more than one RBI in 8.0% of his games and producing three or more of his team's runs on three occasions..
+- Harris II has picked up an RBI in 25.2% of his games this year, with two or more RBI in 8.7% of his games.
+He has also produced three or more runs in three contests.

-- He has scored in 38.0% of his games this season, with two or more runs scored in 11.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.